ORDNET/BDNS/README.md

 3. Through the Flag-System one can flag an ordinal if the content is not "correct"

-4. Through the ₿list for SNS and wallets that have been flagged multiple times in the flag-system
+4. Through the ₿list for SNS and wallets that have been flagged multiple times in the flag-system one can be blocked

 &nbsp;